Ecosystem Architecture#

 • Galileo - Galileo’s AI reliability platform enables enterprise-scale evaluation, iteration, monitoring, and protection of generative AI applications, with on-premises deployment.
 Its integration with NVIDIA NeMo microservices facilitates AI data flywheels for continuous optimization and high accuracy in agentic AI.
 This is achieved through comprehensive evaluation with NVIDIA NeMo Evaluator, assessing agent reasoning and awareness; real-time observability for production insights feeding the flywheel; and Galileo Protect with NVIDIA NeMo Guardrails for robust, low-latency safety measures against hallucinations and malicious inputs while ensuring compliance.

-• Trend Micro - Trend Micro provides comprehensive cybersecurity solutions that can be deployed on-premise, offering protection for servers, containers, and networks within the AI Factory.
-Their solutions leverage NVIDIA AI and accelerated computing to help secure the underlying infrastructure (including NVIDIA-Certified systems) and workloads running NVIDIA AI Enterprise, NIM, and accelerated libraries from malware, vulnerabilities, and other threats, contributing to the overall security posture of the NVIDIA hardware-accelerated environment.
+• Trend Micro - Trend Micro provides comprehensive cybersecurity solutions that can be deployed on-premises or cloud, offering protection for servers, containers, and networks within the Enterprise AI Factory.
+Their solutions leverage NVIDIA AI and accelerated computing to help secure the underlying infrastructure (including NVIDIA-Certified systems) and workloads running NVIDIA AI Enterprise, NIM, and accelerated libraries from malware, vulnerabilities, and other threats.
+With Trend Vision One™ integrated with NVIDIA BlueField, security monitoring and enforcement operate directly within the data-center infrastructure, continuously collecting and analyzing host and network telemetry alongside global threat intelligence to detect anomalies in real time.